Frequently Asked Questions

 - Interchange fees: to card issuing banks

 - Payment Processing fees: to the payment processor

 - Gateway fees: to the payment gateway

 - Authentication fees: if not included in the base processing per transaction fees

-Can I surcharge specific customers based upon loyalty?
+Can I surcharge specific customers and not others?

 What about surcharging different order values?

 Yes, you can surcharge specific customers and not others.
 Credit card fees is a cost of accepting a transaction, similar to shipping charges or sales tax.
 However, you cannot discriminate amongst customers based upon the credit card type they are using or based upon other federal/state laws that prohibit customer discrimination.
 InterPayments guarantees your surcharge compliance.

 Yes, you can surcharge different order values.
 With InterPayments, you can set surcharge amounts by order value yourself at the click of a button.